Klavionik/battleship-tui/README.md

 # Battleship TUI
 Battleship TUI is an implementation of the popular paper-and-pen Battleship game for your terminal.
-You can play against the AI or against a real player via Internet, customize game options and appearance, keep track of your achievements, and more.
+You can play against the AI or a real player via the Internet, customize game options and appearance, keep track of your achievements, and more.

 ## Features